AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-07.md

 ## The Role of a Data Warehouse

 At a high level, a data warehouse collects data from multiple operational systems and stores it in a way that makes analysis easy and consistent.
-Instead of digging through individual source systems—like sales platforms, CRM tools, or web analytics—users can query a centralized warehouse that’s been curated and modeled for insight.
+Instead of digging through individual source systems: like sales platforms, CRM tools, or web analytics, users can query a centralized warehouse that’s been curated and modeled for insight.

 This consolidation allows organizations to apply consistent definitions for metrics, reduce the risk of conflicting data interpretations, and dramatically improve performance for analytical workloads.